 How to Make Workout Wear With Your Silhouette Machine

 I love creating unique and personalized items.
-This is the freedom having a silhouette machine gives me.
-In previous posts I have shown how I use my silhouette to make planner stickers, planner folders and planner desk accessories but I have also made t-shirts and mugs for family members.
-I still use my Silhouette Portrait that I got 2 years ago.
-It has went through many blades and I’m on my second cutting mat.
+This is the freedom of having a silhouette machine gives me.
+In previous posts, I have shown how I use my silhouette to make planner stickers, planner folders, and planner desk accessories but I have also made t-shirts and mugs for family members.
+I still use the Silhouette Portrait that I got 2 years ago.
+It has gone through many blades and I’m on my second cutting mat.
 I also have a Silhouette Mint and Curio machine and I have been slowly working on projects with those as well.

-- FAVOURITE WORKOUT WEAR – I chose Athletic Works Dri-More 93%Polyester and 7%Spandex.
-You could put these designs on a cotton shirt as well but you would have to adjust the temperature setting of your iron or cricut heat press or any other heat press you use.
+FAVOURITEWORKOUT WEAR – I chose Athletic Works Dri-More 93%Polyester and 7%Spandex.
+You could put these designs on a cotton shirt as well but you would have to adjust the temperature setting of your iron or Cricut heat press or any other heat press you use.
 Please read the temperature instructions for the heat press you are currently working with for accurate results.
+SILHOUETTE/ CRICUTCUTTING MACHINE

-- IRON OR HEAT PRESS – For this project I used the Cricut Heat Press which has made my life so much easier then using my iron.
+- IRON OR HEAT PRESS – For this project, I used the Cricut Heat Press which has made my life so much easier than using my iron.
 With any heat press always follow the instructions for the material you are using.

 How to Make Your Own Workout Wear with a Silhouette Machine

 - Find a design that would like to add to your shirt.
 Below you can pick up this Silhouette cut file, pdf or SVG file for free.